 Don’t rely only on pure sales.
 Your job encompasses more than that, so make sure you show in your work experience section that you have those other skills.
 For instance, as a sales representative, you should be adept at researching market trends and creating sales strategies that coincide with those trends.
 You must also develop and foster strategic relationships with clients and industry members.
 Sales reps should be adept at effectively carrying out marketing strategies, and working to achieve optimal client satisfaction.

-- Worked as a dedicated and accomplished Sales Representative for one of the largest Medical companies in the area.
+- Worked as a top-rated Sales Representative for one of the area's most popular organic pesticide companies.

 CV skills example: your attributes make a difference